Religion in Uzbekistan: Christianity

 After the Russian invasion of 1867, Christian Orthodoxy arrived in the region, with churches built in large cities, to serve Russian and European settlers and officers.

 Today most of the Christians in Uzbekistan are ethnic Russians who practice Eastern Orthodox Christianity.

-There are also communities of Roman Catholics, mostly ethnic Poles.
+There are also communities of Roman Catholics, mostly ethnic Poles, Croatians, Hungarians and Slovenians.
 The Catholic Church in Uzbekistan is under the spiritual leadership of the Pope in Rome.
 Various religious orders such as the Franciscans and Mother Teresa's Missionaries of Charity have a presence in the country and assist in activities such as caring for the poor, prisoners, and the sick.

-Protestants are less than one percent of the population.
-The Evangelical Lutheran Church in Uzbekistan has seven parishes.
-The seat of the bishop is in Tashkent.
+Protestants are less than 1.5% of the population.

+The Evangelical Lutheran Church in Uzbekistan has seven parishes and the seat of the bishop is in Tashkent.

-A 2015 study estimates some believers in Christ from a Muslim background in the country, most of them belonging to some sort of evangelical or charismatic Protestant community.
+A 2015 study estimates some believers in Christ from a Muslim background in the country, most of them belonging to the evangelical or charismatic Protestant community.

 Judaism

-The number of Jews in Uzbekistan is upwardly corrected to 5,000 in 2007, which presents 0.2% of the total population.
-Only a small minority of Bukharan Jews have remained in Uzbekistan.
+The number of Jews in Uzbekistan in 2022 was estimated at 5,500 (approximately 3,500 Ashkenazi and fewer than 2,000 Bukharan Jews).

 Baháʼí Faith

 The Baháʼí Faith in Uzbekistan began in the lifetime of Bahá'u'lláh, the founder of the religion.
 Circa 1918 there were an estimated 1900 Baháʼís in Tashkent.
-By the period of the Soviet policy of oppression of religion the communities shrank away – by 1963 in the entire USSR there were about 200 Baháʼís.
+By the period of the Soviet policy of oppression of religion the communities shrank away - by 1963 in the entire USSR there were about 200 Baháʼís.
 Little is known of the period but the religion began to grow again in the 1980s.
 In 1991 a Baháʼí National Spiritual Assembly of the Soviet Union was elected but was quickly split among its former members.
 In 1994 the National Spiritual Assembly of Uzbekistan was elected.
 In 2008 eight Baháʼí Local Spiritual Assemblies or smaller groups had registered with the government though more recently there were also raids and expulsions.

 Hinduism

-According to ARDA, there were 734 Hindus in Uzbekistan in 2010.

-Hare Krishna has one group registered in Uzbekistan.
+According to ARDA, there were 734 Hindus in Uzbekistan in 2010; by 2020, they reported 895 Hindus living in the country.Hare Krishna has one group registered in Uzbekistan.